-5.10.2 Aluminium electrolytic capacitors smaller than 2.5 cm
+6.10.2 Aluminium electrolytic capacitors smaller than 2.5 cm

-All aluminium e-caps were removed from IT and CE equipment, regardless of their size.
+All aluminium e-caps were removed from the appliance categories of the Swico collection system, regardless of their size.
 For the evaluations, the collected capacitors were then sorted into those with a dimension larger than 2.5 cm and smaller ones.
 For the smaller capacitors, the number of units and the mass per appliance category were determined.
 The collected capacitors smaller than 2.5 cm in all dimensions are documented in Table 68 below.